 Cystic Fibrosis

-• Low volume thick airway secretions that reduce airway clearance, resulting in bacterial colonisation and susceptibility to airway infections
+Thick and sticky airway secretions reduce airway clearance, resulting in a chronic cough, bacterial colonisation and recurrent infections.

-• Congenital bilateral absence of the vas deferens in males.
-Patients generally have healthy sperm, but the sperm have no way of getting from the testes to the ejaculate, resulting in male infertility
+Congenital absence of the vas deferens causes male infertility.
+Patients generally have healthy sperm, but the sperm have no way of getting from the testes to the ejaculate.
+Surgical sperm retrieval, followed by in-vitro fertilisation, can be used to treat male infertility.

 Presentation

 Meconium ileus is often the first sign of cystic fibrosis.
-The first stool that a baby passes is called meconium.
-This is usually black and should be passed within 24 hours of birth.
+The first stool that a neonate passes is called meconium.
+This is usually dark green and passes within 24 hours of birth.
 In about 20% of babies with CF, the meconium is thick and sticky, causing it to get stuck and obstruct the bowel.
-This is called meconium ileus, and is practically pathognomonic for cystic fibrosis.
-This presents as not passing meconium within 24 hours, abdominal distention and vomiting.
+This is called meconium ileus and is almost always caused by cystic fibrosis.
+It presents with not passing a stool within 24 hours of birth, abdominal distention and vomiting.

 • Chronic cough